 “KEEP PULLING,” Ze called out.
 “HE’S COMING UP!”

 As soon as he said it I knew he was right.
 I also knew the last thing you want to do is give a fish too much slack.
 In a breathless panic I started scooping up the line as fast as I could.

-While there was very much a reason for what I did, there wasn’t much rhyme to it.
+While there was very much a reason for what I did, there was absolutely no rhyme to it.
 There was nothing orderly about the way I brought in that line.
-I hauled it up as fast as I could, with arms flailing and the nylon flying all over the place.
-I had line on my right and line on my left, under my feet and everywhere else.
-I was building a bird’s nest with monofilament fiber — soon to be laying a golden egg.
+I hauled it up as fast as I could, my arms flailing and nylon flying all over the place.
+There was line on my right and line on my left, under my feet and everywhere else.
+I was building a bird’s nest with monofilament fiber — and would soon be laying a golden egg.